y8o/fulbright-dashboard/README.md

 # Fulbright Statistics Dashboard

 The Fulbright Dashboard is an interactive web application for exploring Fulbright program statistics and global coverage.
-Users can analyze applications, awards, and acceptance rates by country, region, year, and program type, as well as visualize program availability on a world map.
+Users can analyze applications, awards, and acceptance rates by country, region, year, and program type, as well as visualize program availability on a world map, whereas the original website does not allow users to easily compare statistics between different countries or view them all at once.

 ## Features